Business presses Delaware for loser-pays option in class actions

-WILMINGTON Del.
-(Reuters) - Big Business is lobbying Delaware lawmakers for corporate bylaws to shift legal fees to shareholders who sue and lose, which legal experts say could curtail a booming type of investor class actions.
+WILMINGTON, Del., June 10 (Reuters) - Big business is lobbying Delaware lawmakers for corporate bylaws to shift legal fees to shareholders who sue and lose, which legal experts said could curtail a booming type of investor class actions.

-An affiliate of the U.S. Chamber of Commerce urged the Delaware General Assembly on Monday to defeat a bill in the state’s legislature that would block “loser pays” corporate bylaws.
+An affiliate of the U.S. Chamber of Commerce urged the Delaware General Assembly on Monday to defeat a bill in the state’s legislature that would bar “loser pays” corporate bylaws.

 “The Delaware Supreme Court’s ATP decision gives corporations a way to protect their shareholders against these costs of abusive litigation,” said Lisa Rickard, president of the Institute for Legal Reform, in a letter to lawmakers.
 “Why would the Legislature so quickly deprive shareholders of the opportunity to obtain that protection?”